woutervanranst/Arius/README.md

 ## Key design scenarios

+Why did I create Arius?

+**Scenario 1**

-- I have a lot of static files that I rarely access but don't want to lose (think: backups, family pictures & videos).
+- I have a lot of static files that I rarely access but don't want to lose (think: backups, family pictures & videos, ...).
-- For some of these, I keep a live copy in my Synology
+- For some of these, I keep a live copy on my Synology
 - For all of these, I keep an offline copy on a disconnected harddisk
 - To account for the mechanical failure of the harddisk (and to implement the [3-2-1 backup strategy](https://en.wikipedia.org/wiki/Backup#Storage)) I back up the entire hard disk to Azure using Arius.
-The price for this is approx. 1 EUR per TB per month.
+The price for this is approx. 1 EUR per TB per month when using the archive tier.

+**Scenario 2**

+- (same as Scenario 1) and I also want to have one 'single pane of glass' for all files, eg. if I search for the file in Windows Explorer, I want to see that the file is 'there' (maybe not the contents, but the pointer to the Arius archive).

+**Scenario 3**

+- I want client side encryption (because of \<reasons>).

+**Scenario 4**

+- Before my Synology, I had a Windows Server that had deduplication on its file system.
+My OCD has a hard time storing duplicates ever since.

 ## Key design objectives

-- [x] Local file structure (files/folders) by creating 'sparse' placeholders
+- [x] Maintain the local file structure (files/folders) by creating 'sparse' placeholders (Scenario 2).
-- [x] Files, folders & filenames are encrypted clientside
+- [x] Files, folders & filenames are encrypted clientside (Scenario 3).
-- [x] The local filestructure is _not_ reflected in the archive structure (ie it is obfuscated)
+- [x] The local filestructure is _not_ reflected in the archive structure (ie it is obfuscated) (Scenario 3).
-- [x] Changes in the local file _structure_ do not cause a reshuffle in the archive (which doesn't sit well with Archive storage)
+- [x] Changes in the local file _structure_ do not cause a reshuffle in the archive (which doesn't sit well with Archive storage).
-- [x] Never delete files on remote
+- [x] Never delete files on remote.
-- [x] No central store to avoid a single point of failure
+- [x] No central store to avoid a single point of failure.
-- [x] File level deduplication
+- [x] File level deduplication (Scenario 4).
-- [x] Variable block size (rolling hash Rabin-Karp) deduplication
+- [x] Variable block size (rolling hash Rabin-Karp) deduplication (Scenario 4).
-- [x] Leverage common tools, to allow restores even when this project would become deprecated
+- [x] Leverage common tools, to allow restores even when this project would become deprecated.
-- [ ] Point in time restore (FUTURE)
+- [ ] Point in time restore (FUTURE).

 ## Overview